yasa-tech/yasa-data/contributing.md

 - 1 point per submission
 - 5–10 bonus points when your submission contributes to a verified result
 - Badges for milestones (First Verifier, Ground Truth Hero, State Champion)
-- A certificate of contribution at 10 verified institutions — downloadable, shareable
+- A certificate of contribution at 10 verified institutions, downloadable, shareable

 **Time required:** 30 seconds per institution.